 Types of Lesson Models for Sports Facilities

 Holding lessons in your sports facility is a great way to boost revenue, when done correctly.
-With so many moving parts, facilities need an online scheduling system to keep stay organized and efficient.
-Online scheduling software allows clients to book lessons at any time of the day, not just during open business hours.
+No matter which of the sports facility lesson models you choose, an online software platform is crucial to the behind-the-scenes scheduling process.
+With so many moving parts, facilities need an online lesson scheduling app to stay organized and efficient.
+Online scheduling software allows clients to book lessons at any time of the day, not just during business hours.
 Because clients can schedule themselves, it also allows staff to focus on training clients and growing the business.
-Lastly, it helps avoid major scheduling mistakes by eliminating double-bookings and building an organized, structured calendar for the entire facility.
-No matter what lesson scheduling model your facility chooses, an online software platform is crucial to the behind-the-scenes scheduling process.
+It also helps avoid major scheduling mistakes by eliminating double-bookings.
+Lastly, it builds an organized, structured calendar for the entire facility.

 Once the scheduling system is in place, the next important decision to be made is who will control the billing, the facility or the instructor?
-In other words, which lesson model should be choosen?
+In other words, which lesson model should you choose?

 With a rental model, the facility’s only responsibility is to exist.
-The instructors will bring in the clients and handle charging for the lessons they teach.
-This makes things really easy for the facility owner by reducing efforts in securing clients, paying employees, and fewer taxes paid by the facility.
+The instructors bring in their clients and handle charging for the lessons they teach.
+This makes things really easy for the facility owner.
+It reduces efforts in securing clients, paying employees, and fewer taxes are paid by the facility.
 However, this model has drawbacks for the facility.
 The clients coming in and out will likely not be added to the facility’s database.
 As a result, crucial marketing data is not collected and liability waivers are not signed.